finopsfoundation/framework/state-of-finops/2021-April.md

 ## Elections!

 TAC is adding three new seats.
+Send an email to tac@finops.org to nominate someone.

+# May 2021 Call Agenda

+- Forecasting Panel (panelists split by cloud, one from each)
+- Shared Cost launch (panelist split by cloud, one from each)
+- Google thread through all the content, contrasting to AWS/Azure concepts
+- Announce #gcp-wg
+- Announce upcoming relevant vendor webinars (GCP, HCL, Doit, Ternary, etc)
+- Breakouts into SIGs